 The Citizen's Guide to Migratory Bird Conservation

-Greenberg, R. and S. Lumpkin.
+Greenberg, R., S. Lumpkin, and A. Weissman.
 1995.
 Citizen's Guide to Migratory Bird Conservation, Bonney, R., S. Carlson, and M. Fischer, eds.
 Cornell Laboratory of Ornithology, Ithaca, NY, USA.

-First, note that this section has been excerpted in its entirety.
-The author information and article text current as of 1995.
+As before, this section has been excerpted in its entirety.
+Author information and article text current as of 1995.